aebibtech/box-dl-gui/README.md

 2. Enter a default path for box.com downloads.

 ### Example Usage
+1. Run `BoxDL.cmd`.

-To Change your subfolder for downloads, use `sf` command:
+2. To Change your subfolder for downloads, use `sf` command:
 `sf 'Test'`

-To download a box document, use the `dl` command:
+3. To download a box document, use the `dl` command:
 `dl https://app.box.com/s/hs5de51wub2htrcl0hxn1wir4zpmf3wj`